RedReplicaOfficial/rr-simple-bruterar/README.md

 # RR's Simple BruteRAR

-# <b>Note: This is a proof of concept.
+Note: This is a proof of concept.
 It 100% works in a Windows 11 Virtual Python Environment, so I don't see any problem elsewhere too.
-Make sure dependencies are installed.</b>
+Make sure dependencies are installed.

 Bruteforces the password of a file with .RAR extension.
 Very minimalistic UI and build, but works perfectly (as far as I know) The maximum password length is limited to 14, and it will use every possibility using "abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789" charset.